MLB Network Personalities

 Hall of Fame award-winning baseball writer Peter Gammons is an MLB Network insider, continuing an illustrious 50-year career in journalism that has reshaped the very coverage of the game.
 Gammons provides analysis and commentary on breaking news and special events, including the National Baseball Hall of Fame election announcement, Trade Deadline, First-Year Player Draft, Winter Meetings, All-Star Game and Postseason coverage.
 Gammons regularly appears on the offseason morning show Hot Stove.
 Gammons also contributes to the Spring Training series 30 Clubs in 30 Days and does studio work for short documentary-style pieces.

-In 2005, Gammons was honored with the BBWAA Career Excellence Award for outstanding baseball writing, voted on by the Baseball Writers' Association of America, and awarded during the Hall of Fame Induction Ceremony in Cooperstown, New York.
+In 2005, Gammons was honored with the BBWAA Career Excellence Award for outstanding baseball writing, voted on by the Baseball Writers' Association of America, and awarded during the Hall of Fame Induction Ceremony in Cooperstown, N.Y.
 Gammons earned National Sportswriter of the Year honors in 1989, 1990 and 1993 from the National Sportscasters and Sportswriters Association (NSSA) and was awarded an honorary Poynter Fellow from Yale University.
 In 2018, the Cape Cod Baseball League announced the unveiling of their new "Peter Gammons Award for Excellence and Distinction," which is given to a person or an organization that has made unique and exceptional contributions to the league through development and performance.

 Prior to joining MLB Network in 2009, Gammons served as a baseball analyst for ESPN, beginning in 1988, and was a writer for ESPN The Magazine and ESPN.com.
 He began reporting in 1969, for the Boston Globe, where he began a signature weekly Sunday baseball notes column that has been since become a staple of baseball news coverage.
 Gammons covered the NHL, college basketball and Major League Baseball for Sports Illustrated between 1976 and 1990 and serves as a contributor to Baseball America.
 In 1984, Gammons wrote the critically acclaimed book Beyond the Sixth Game, a look at free agency.